Package 'codec'

 Details

 Tract identifers do not change across decennial censuses, but the digital representation of their boundaries may be improved over time.
-Here, data packages using 2010 tract identifers use the TIGER/Line 2019 tract shapefiles and data packages using 2020 tract identifiers use the TIGER/Line 2020 tract shapefiles
+Here, data tables using 2010 tract identifers use the TIGER/Line 2019 tract shapefiles and data tables using 2020 tract identifiers use the TIGER/Line 2020 tract shapefiles

 Value

-a simple features object with a geographic identifier column (geoid) and a geometry column (s2_geography) in addition to the columns in x
+a simple features object with a geometry column (s2_geography) in addition to the columns in x

 Examples